UoY-RoboStar/AutonomousSegregation/CacheCons/CacheCons.rst

-	connection stm_ref3 on CachePointsTW to stm_ref4 on CachePointsTW connection CacheConsC on VisibleClustersCA to stm_ref3 on VisibleClustersCA connection stm_ref0 on CurrentTypeTW to stm_ref4 on CurrentTypeTW connection CacheConsC on Pose_O to stm_ref0 on Pose_O connection CacheConsC on VisibleClustersTW to stm_ref4 on VisibleClustersTW
+	connection stm_ref3 on CachePointsTW to stm_ref4 on CachePointsTW connection CacheConsC on VisibleClustersCA to stm_ref3 on VisibleClustersCA connection stm_ref0 on CurrentTypeTW to stm_ref4 on CurrentTypeTW connection CacheConsC on Coord_O to stm_ref0 on Coord_O connection CacheConsC on VisibleClustersTW to stm_ref4 on VisibleClustersTW

 connection stm_ref5 on RWMove to stm_ref1 on RWMove